Menstrual cramps: 7 tips to relieve pain

 • pelvic disease

-If the pain is sudden and persistent, not in the form of cramps/contractions, and accompanied by bleeding, s'make sure it's not an ectopic pregnancy. s
+If the pain is sudden and persistent, not in the form of cramps/contractions, and accompanied by bleeding, you need to make sure it's not an ectopic pregnancy.

 Our 7 tips to relieve the pain of menstrual cramps!

-Fortunately, there are tricks you can use to relieve the pain of periods.
+Fortunately, there are tricks you can use to relieve the pain of menstrual cramps.
 Here are a few of them.

 Taking anti-cramp medication